jenkinsci/secone-security-plugin/README.md

 ---

-Made with 💜 by Sec1
+Made with 🧡 by Sec1 Team